 This guidance does not amount to legal advice.
 CLD providers, staff, and volunteers may wish to seek their own advice to ensure compliance with all legal requirements.

-The Scottish Government has worked with stakeholders across the CLD sector including youth work, adult learning, community based college provision, CLD Managers Scotland, Education Scotland and the CLD Standards Council for Scotland alongside trade unions and COSLA to ensure that this guidance offers clear expectations and practical approaches to a safe, phased full reopening of CLD services.
+We have worked with stakeholders across the CLD sector including youth work, adult learning, community based college provision, CLD Managers Scotland, Education Scotland and the CLD Standards Council for Scotland alongside trade unions and COSLA to ensure that this guidance offers clear expectations and practical approaches to a safe, phased full reopening of CLD services.

 This guidance is designed to help employees and employers from local authorities, third sector organisations and partners working in Scotland’s schools, colleges and communities to provide CLD services in accordance with public health advice.